m0kai/Grimoire/Dark Arts/Privesc/Linux/Enumeration/Sudo.md

 -- -
 Look for shell escapes using sudo.
-Note, this usually requires you to have the password to the account you are currently on, but sometimes it does not, so always check!
+Note, this usually requires you to have the password to the account you are currently on, but 'ometimes it does not, so always check!
 ```bash
 sudo -l
 ```